Social Responsibility in Gambling

-As a Lottery Manager, HLP has responsibility for the promotion of the lottery, we will ensure that:
+HLP has responsibility for the promotion of the lottery.
+We will ensure that:

 2. Protecting children and other vulnerable persons from being harmed or exploited by gambling.

-As a Lottery Manager, HLP has responsibility for the promotion of the lottery; we will address the following issues:
+HLP has responsibility for the promotion of the lottery; we draw your attention to the following issues:

-Self-Exclusion.
 On request, we will close any player’s lottery membership(s) for a minimum period of six months during which time the membership(s) cannot be reinstated.
 Anyone wishing to self-exclude must print off the Self-exclusion form, complete and return it to the address on the form.
-During the exclusion period we will also try to ensure that the individual does not enter the lottery.
+During the exclusion period we will ensure that the individual does not enter the lottery.
 These programs may be useful in blocking access to gambling sites from your browser: BetFilter and Gamblock

-Only gamble what you can afford to lose
+1. Only gamble what you can afford to lose.

-Keep track of the time and amount you spend gambling
+2. Keep track of the time and amount you spend gambling.

-If you want to have a break from gambling you can use our self-exclusion option by emailing us at firstname.lastname@example.org with your name, address and membership number(s).
-We will then close your membership(s) for a minimum period of 6 months, during which time it will not be possible for the account(s) to be re- opened for any reason.
+3. If you want to have a break from gambling you can use our Self-exclusion form or email us at firstname.lastname@example.org with your name, address and membership number(s).
+We will then close your membership(s) for a minimum period of 6 months, during which time it will not be possible for the account(s) to be re-opened for any reason.

-If you need to talk to someone about problem gambling then contact GamCare.
+4. If you need to talk to someone about problem gambling then contact GamCare or Gambleaware .

 GamCare is a registered charity that provides confidential telephone support and counselling to anyone who is affected by problem gambling.
 GamCare can be contacted on 0845 6000 133 (local rate from UK).